reilivia/reilivia.github.io/_posts/2022-08-18-exploring-the-noise-wave copy.markdown

 categories: creative coding
 ---

 To start with, I was scolling down the examples in the p5js website and found the [Noise Wave][noise-wave] examples.
 I found this example interesting because it creates a wave like effect using noise.
-When i heard the word noise i imagine the black and white noise on the TV, this is whhy i wa interesting how can a noise create a wave like effect.
+When I heard the word noise I imagine the black and white noise on the TV, this is why I was interesting to see how can a noise create a wave like effect.
+If possible, I want to use it as a background for my first sssignment.

-To understand the code, i copied it and set up several questions for myself.
+To understand the code, I copied it and set up several questions for myself.

 <iframe src="https://editor.p5js.org/reilivia/full/Ullt443Y1"></iframe>